Quillwyrm/monotome/docs/api_monotome.md

 # Monotome API Reference

 Monotome is a scriptable text-mode rendering engine.
-It provides a performant host environment (Odin) that handles the windowing, inputs, and rendering loop, while deferring all application logic to a Lua script.
+It provides a performant host environment (Odin) that handles the windowing, inputs, and rendering loop, while deferring all application logic to Lua scripts.

 The engine exposes 5 core modules to the global `monotome` namespace.